michimoeller/liftingLayers/README.md

 Instructions
 -------------------

-1. Execute `git clone git@github.com:michimoeller/liftingLayers.git` to clone the repository
+1. Execute `git clone git@github.com:michimoeller/liftingLayers.git` to clone the repository.
-2. Follow installation and usage instructions in the respective MATLAB and Python subdirectories
+2. Follow installation and usage instructions in the respective MATLAB and Python subdirectories.

 Publication
 -------------------